 NOW THEREFORE, BE IT RESOLVED, that the Board of Directors accept the Financial Statements for April 2017, attached as Exhibit A.

 Adopted by the Board of Directors of the Central Texas Regional Mobility Authority on the 31st day of May 2017.

-Submitted and reviewed by: Approved: Geoffrey Petrov, General Counsel Ray A. Wilkerson Chairman, Board of Directors
+Ray A. Wilkerson Chairman, Board of Directors